Listen to this article

-USCIS started to send notice of intent to revoke (NOIR) for H1B applications that were approved in the past as soon as the Trump government came to power.
+USCIS can send a notice of intent to revoke (NOIR) even for H1B applications that were approved in the past.

 This article will discuss:

 What is a Notice of Intent To Revoke?

 Referring to Wikipedia and presenting the NOIR in layman’s language, NOIR is nothing but a denial of your H1B petition.

 NOIR can be issued for any past H1B approvals which may or not be valid today.
 In essence, the old H1B which has already expired may also get a NOIR.